semiologic/sem-fixes/readme.txt

 - Temporaily Add basic security module
 - Get rid of emoji support added 4.2.
 Not every site is a blog, WP Core Team!
 - Simply purge old tweaks from years ago.
-Kepe only necesary tweaks
+Keep only necessary tweaks
 - Allow WordPress Address and Site Address fields in Settings->General to be editable
 - WP 4.3 compat
 - Tested against PHP 5.6